 These are the newest arrivals at Frenchman River:

-HO 1:87 Scale Cherokee Parts Store
+HO 1:87 Scale 3 Track Carfloat

-Designed by James & Anna Cleveland
+designed and produced by James and Anna Cleveland

 Frenchman River Model Works